Kate Middleton Hair Color: How to Get Honey Bronde Look

 • L’Oréal Paris Le Color Gloss: In shade “Honey Blonde.”

 • How to use: Apply to damp hair in the shower for 15 minutes.
-It won’t lighten your hair, but it will give your current brown hair those warm, Kate-inspired honey reflections and mirror-like shine.
+It won’t lighten your hair.
+It will give your current brown hair warm, Kate-inspired honey reflections.
+It will also provide a mirror-like shine.

 Pro-Tip for the “Kate Dimension”